aaronhurt/rlm_couchbase/README.md

         #
         # Map attribute names to json element names for accounting
         # documents.
-Atrributes noot in this map will not be recorded.
+Atrributes not in this map will not be recorded.
         # This map should be a valid JSON document.
         #
         map = "{ \